tydavis/journal/2017/your-ops-team-is-dying.md

 Operations teams which don't evolve are dying off, and that's a good thing.

-## Infrastructure is a matter of services, service providers, and your budget.
+## Infrastructure is a matter of services, service providers, and your budget

 Most companies don't buy actual hardware servers these days.
 Cloud Providers make it easy for services to leverage the provider's economies